TSchrauwen/scRNAseq-Workshop/README.md

 ```

 #### <ins>2.3.
 Read in the data<ins>
 The count matrices that are saved as .h5 files.
 These count matrices can be generated using different methods, but for his experiment I used the 10X genomics CellRanger count() algorithm.
 Generating these matrices requires a reference genome so that gene names or symbols are correctly assigned.
-As this generation can take 30 minutes or longer to process on an HPC, I already prepared them.
+As this generation can take 30 minutes or longer to process on an HPC, we will skip this and use the downloaded matrices.

 - Count matrix names:
   - DMSO_filtered_feature_bc_matrix.h5